 Data elements depend on extensions, but unlike rules, data elements can have rules and extensions which depend on them.
 If you delete a data element, any rules or extensions which depend on this data element will be affected.

-Once deleted, the data element will no longer return the correct value at run-time.
-It will either return an empty string or it will return the name of the data deleted data element wrapped in %% (example:
+Once deleted, the data element no longer returns the correct value at run-time.
+It either returns an empty string or the name of the deleted data element wrapped in %% (example:

 %data-element-name%).
 This behavior is configurable within Property Settings.

 You can resolve these dependencies before or after you delete the data element.